 Professor Warren McLeod is the elected Coroner of Lewis County, Washington.
 He has served in this capacity since 2010.
 Under Warren’s leadership, his office has been accredited through the International Association of Coroners & Medical Examiners.
 In his role roles as a coroner and medical examiner’s investigator, Warren has personally conducted over 6000 Medicolegal Death Investigations.

-Under Warren’s leadership, the Lewis County Coroner’s Office has been awarded accreditation through the International Association of Coroners & Medical Examiners, and his staff are registered with the American Board of Medicolegal Death Investigators.
-Warren McLeod holds a Master’s degree (Cum Laude) in Justice Administration from Norwich University and a Bachelor’s degree in Criminal Justice from the University of Nevada, Las Vegas.
-He is also a Certified and Nationally Registered Diplomate-Death Investigator and a member of the following professional associations:
+Warren holds a Master’s degree (Cum Laude) in Justice Administration from Norwich University and a Bachelor’s degree in Criminal Justice from the University of Nevada.
+He is also a Certified and Nationally Registered Diplomate-Death Investigator, and is also a member of the following professional organizations:

 - American Academy of Forensic Sciences (AAFS)

 - International Association for Identification (IAI)

 - American Board of Medicolegal Death Investigators (ABMDI)